austinHancock/SMU_NLP_POS-Tagging/README.md

 # SMU_NLP_POS-Tagging
-Use python to explore Part Of Speech (POS) Tagging with nltk.
+Use Python to explore Part Of Speech (POS) Tagging with nltk.